 What is the weather, surf and water quality like?

 Water temperatures are pretty consistent at 27º-29º so you can surf in board shorts the whole season long.
-The water quality is pretty good except during storms when the rivers wash out into the sea bringing all manner of stuff with them.
+The water quality is pretty good, except during storms when the rivers wash out into the sea.

 Yoga Teacher Training

 Are there any requirements for participating in the YTT?

 Recommended 6 months continued (at least 2-3 times each week) yoga practice, a passion for yoga and a desire to study deeply.
 The program requires you to dedicate significant portions of time to your studies and you will frequently be in the studio for practice and lessons.
 It’s super important that you are preparing yourself ahead of time in order to get the most out of the course.

 Is the course certified?

 Yes it is!
 Our school and this course is registered with Yoga Alliance, the world’s biggest and most respected yoga organisation.
 This means that after graduation, you will be able to teach anywhere in the world as an RYT200.

 What is there to do when I’m not in class?

 Luckily the South Coast is a compact playground of fun activities.
 There’s surf down the road, massage on site, adventures to hidden beaches, snorkelling, and our vegan restaurant just two minutes walk down the road.